Graph Neural Networks in Recommender Systems: A Survey: Backgrounds and Categorization

-In this part, we propose a new taxonomy to classify the existing GNN-based models.
-We classify the existing works based on the types of information used.
-We further divide the existing models into the general and sequential recommendation in terms of whether to consider the order of items.
-Figure~\ref{fig:category} summarizes the classification scheme.
+In this survey, we propose a new taxonomy to classify the existing GNN-based models.
+Based on the types of information used and recommendation tasks, the existing works are categorized into user-item collaborative filtering, sequential recommendation, social recommendation, knowledge graph-based recommendation, and other tasks.
+In addition to the former four types of tasks, there are other recommendation tasks, such as POI recommendation, multimedia recommendation, and bundle recommendation.
+Since the studies utilizing GNN in these tasks are not that abundant, we group them into one category and discuss their current developments, respectively.

-The rationale of classification lies in two aspects: (1) different types of information have different characteristics of graph structure, which require corresponding GNN strategies; (2) the assumption behind the general and sequential recommendation is different since the former one considers static users' preferences while the latter one intends to capture users' dynamic preferences.